 Centered at Purdue University, the Gifted Education Resource Institute (GERI) is an innovative center dedicated to the discovery, study, and development of human potential.
 Founded by John Feldhusen in 1974, GERI’s mission is holistic development of giftedness, creativity, and talents among individuals throughout their life-span.
 This is accomplished through enrichment programs for gifted, creative, and talented youth; graduate programs for future scholars and leaders; professional development and coursework for educators of gifted, creative, and talented students and cutting-edge research in psychology and education related to giftedness, creativity, and talent development.

-State Street, the main road in and out of campus, is undergoing construction this summer.
+State Street, the main road in and out of campus, is undergoing construction this fall.
 Please keep this in mind when coming to camp.
 For a current map of construction and updated traffic information see the State Street Traffic Update.

 GERI is an exciting center where we strive for excellence and to make a difference in the lives of youth, their educators, and families.
 Our faculty and students are intense, hard working, and committed to producing the highest quality research, coursework, and youth programs possible.

 We are humbled by our donors who help make our work possible, and by our GERI advisory board members, all donors, who keep us focused and accountable.

 We are proud of the quality, diversity, and commitment of our alumni and graduate students who hail from across the country and from around the world.
 At GERI we are family, during the time at Purdue and as Alumni who continue their important work affecting education across the globe!